elikofi/CleanArchitectureWithCQRS_auth-crud/README.md

 ## DOMAIN LAYER

 The Domain layer is the class library where all the domain models are created.
 The core business entities are created in this layer.
 In this project, the core business model I used was the Blogs.
 Where I created the Blog entity with its parameters.
+The folders created in the domain layer of this project are: Common, Entity and Repository.
+The Common folder in this layer is used to house or encapsulate the Errors which may be associated with the domain entities( Blogs and Users ).
+The

 ##